wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/2-entity-forms.md

 ## Add a table form to your portal

-a table form defines the required behavior but does not contain information about how and where on the site the form should render.
+A table form defines the required behavior but does not contain information about how and where on the site the form should render.
 The two ways to render a table form in a portal are:

 - Explicitly specify the table form as a target for a table list action like **Create**, **Update**, or **Edit**.
 In this case, the form renders in a modal pop-up window.
 Certain limitations apply when the form is rendered in a pop-up window, for example, creating related rows from subgrids is not available.
 - Similar to a table list, you can add a table form component to a webpage from the portals studio.
 This action places a Liquid tag on the webpage copy to render the table form.